Public & Administrative

 Experience & Expertise

-Examples of Eloise’s recent work in this area include the following:
+Examples of Eloise’s work in this area include the following:

 Re BA (2016): High Court medical treatment case involving consent to perform a tracheostomy in a hospital where the patient had experienced complications on previous occasions.